dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc.md

 - sunken continent, lost civilization
 - deluge/flood/disaster & vengeful god

-human conflict:
-- doesn't seem common until the bronze age
-  - because killing someone is inefficient and grotesque without metallic weapons
-    - have you ever thought about how painful it would be to kill someone with a rock?
-      - that would suck
-    - i guess you could use a spear or something, but still.  inefficient
-      - you really gotta hit the guy multiple times.
-        - what if he breaks your wooden spear.  just snaps it in half?
-      - or what if his spear is bigger?
-    - really, at this point in time, killing people is hard
-      - and like most other things, people just aren't very good at it yet
-  - without money and controlled trade and accumulated resources,
-    - there is no significant financial benefit to doing so
-      - what are you going to do?  murder Abel and take his sticks?
-    - as technology increases, so do accumulated resources
-      - for neolithic through bronze age civs,
-        - metallic resources can be reprocessed and repurposed
-    - without accumulated resources, trade and money, there are no taxes
-    - without taxes, there is no dedicated government of any respectable size
-    - with no taxes and no government,
-      - it's really hard to systematically coordinate a population to start war
-    - a war of any scale means a significant portion of men leaving the fields
-      - this is a significant problem for societies with low population
-  - out of control populations are not as much of a problem
-    - neither is resource over-consumption
-  - and don't get me wrong, i'm sure there was some conflict,
-    - but that it was localized conflict
-      - and for the most part, it wasn't organized beyond perhaps a few dozen people

-religion
-- without widespread religion there are no ideological causes for warfare
-    - and again, without the cultural infrastructure to spread religion
-      - and without a class of people who can afford to hang out and tend to religious affairs
-    - there is no way for organized religion to spread,
-      - nor is there really any cultural apparatus to enforce religious beliefs
-    - so, there was no widespread religion,
-      - and similar to the fluid nature of language discuss in part one
-      - religions were 'ephemeral.' that is, they came and went.  they were moreso tribal.
-      - it was only when one belief system conferred significant evolutionary advantage that it took off
-        - and i mean informational evolutionary advantage, not genetic.
-        - this means that the belief system had significant growth vectors
-          - AND more importantly, it offered the adherents so advantage
-        - that is, there was some significant demonstrative or believable value in adhering to this system
-- but religion quickly enters the picture,
-  - as people witness more and more phenomena they can't explain, they seek explanation
-  - and the people who can explain, especially those who can harness said inexplicable phenomena
-    - begin to enjoy their newfound power
-    - it is at this point that some people begin to realize just how stupid other people are
-    - this shaman or priest class begins to understand that it doesn't just matter how they explain things
-      - or whether the explanations are even true at all
-      - it turns out, for the most part,
-        - the only thing that matters is whether people believe their explanations
-    - at this point, the priest class begins to separate itself from the rest of society

-- the knowledge of good and evil
-  - this is not simply the knowledge of the existance of good and the existence of evil
-    - neither is it really the loss of our innocence, per se.
-  - the knowledge of good and evil is the knowledge of *how to use* **good** and **how to use** *evil*
-    - in order to accomplish one's goals.
-    - especially in the sense that one becomes aware of how others will perceive an action
-  - the more abstract our knowledge of the world grew,
-    - the more that abstract knowledge could be used to confer one an advantage over others for good or ill
-  - fairly quickly on, those with significant knowledge began to understand
-    - just how powerful both knowledge and information were.
-    - so they learned to horde it.
-      - that anything leaking from the priest or ruling class was incredibly dangerous to themselves
-    - these same people feared technological innovations,
-      - because they understood how to control the status quo

 black sea settlements? research
 - apparently a glacial deluge here?  it's a hypothesis, but i think a reasonable one